 A course in Microbiology that will emphasize its molecular aspects.
 Topics will include respiration, cellular structure, cellular signaling, protein synthesis, prokaryotic genetics, and related molecular processes.
-This will be a requisite course for all Biology Majors in lieu of the former BI 225.
-Three hour lecture, three hour laboratory
+This will be a requisite course for all Biology Majors in lieu of the former BI 225 (Three-hour lecture, three-hour lab).
+Prerequisites ~ BI 221S, BI 222S; CH 221S, CH 222S.